Pepper Bowl

 Chickpea stuffed peppers garnished with cilantro on a plate

-If you are a fan of stuffed peppers and want to try different variations, such as Asian-inspired, lentil, seafood, or salmon, then this chickpea-stuffed recipe is a must.
+If you are a fan of stuffed peppers and want to try different variations, such as tofu stuffed peppers or salmon stuffed peppers, then this chickpea-stuffed recipe is a must.

 Moreover, the chewiness and crunchiness of the chickpea in these chickpea-stuffed peppers is so Addictive.